tomkep/jwasm/Readme.txt

     The binary packages contain samples in subdirectory SAMPLES.

-    As far as programming for Win32 is concerned: JWasm should be compatible with recent versions of both Win32Inc and Masm32.

     For output formats other than BIN, JWasm's output has to be linked to create an executable binary.
 Select one of the following linkers: